d1d13rj00/computer_networks/README.md

 # Netkit labs

-This repository contains some basic labs to study some basic cases of computer architecture
+This repository contains some basic labs to study computer networks

 ## Setup